Mrtracker-new/YT-Downloader/README.md

 *   🎵 **MP3 Magic**: Just want the tunes?
 We strip the audio cleaner than a banana.
 *   ⚡ **Supersonic Speed**: Optimized buffers and parallel chunks.
 Zoom zoom.
 *   🧹 **Self-Cleaning**: The server cleans up its own mess (temp files) so your hard drive doesn't explode.
+*   📱 **QR Code Sharing**: Generate a magical QR code that your phone can scan to download videos directly.
+No more "send it to yourself" emails!
+Perfect for moving videos from your PC to phone in 2 seconds flat.
+*   💚 **Wake Server Button**: Using Render's free tier?
+(Smart choice, btw!)
+The server takes naps after 15 minutes.
+Just hit the "Wake Server" button to poke it awake.
+Has a 30-second cooldown so you can't spam it (trust me, we tried).

+## 🔄 Cross-Device Magic (QR Code Feature)

+Ever download a video on your laptop and then need it on your phone?
+We feel you.

+**Here's the deal:**
+1. Download a video on your computer
+2. Click the **QR Code** button that appears
+3. Scan it with your phone
+4. BAM!
+Video downloads straight to your phone

+No cables, no cloud storage, no emailing yourself.
+Just pure wireless wizardry. ✨

+## 🛌 Wake Server Button (Render Users)

+If you're using Render's free tier (no judgment, we respect the hustle), the server goes to sleep after 15 minutes of inactivity.
+It's like a lazy cat.

+**How to wake it:**
+- Look for the green **"Wake Server"** button in the navbar
+- Give it a click
+- Wait ~10-30 seconds while the server yawns and stretches
+- See the success message ✅
+- Download videos like normal!

+The button has a 30-second cooldown after each wake to prevent accidental spam (and to give the server time to make its morning coffee ☕).

 ## 🛠️ The Techy Bit (For the code wizards)